-The Borrower is a 1991 American science fiction horror film directed by John McNaughton (Henry: Portrait of a Serial Killer) and produced by Cannon Pictures and Vision Pictures.
+The Borrower is a 1991 American science fiction horror feature film directed by John McNaughton (Henry: Portrait of a Serial Killer) and produced by Cannon Pictures and Vision Pictures.

 The film sees an alien serial killer who is sent to Earth to live among humans as a form of punishment.
 It stars Rae Dawn Chong, Tom Towles (Henry: Portrait of a Serial Killer; Night of the Living Dead; The Pit and the Pendulum) and Antonio Fargas (Firestarter).